padiketeku/EarthObservation101-Practicals/Activity-09-Deriving Spectral Indices for Surface Types.md

 ```

 The visualisation for SAVI and EVI is given below.
+Top layer is SAVI and the bottom is EVI.
+You may use the `Inspector` to explore the range of values.